 Course wrap up and Student Instructional Ratings Surveys (SIRS)

->

-> Your assignments will be due by the following Monday and can be submitted automatically using our Course Assignment Drop Box feature or by email, fax or snail mail.
+Your assignments will be due by the following Wednesday (10 days) and can be submitted automatically using our Course Assignment Drop Box feature or by email, fax or snail mail.
 Grades are posted electronically and sent to you by email.
-Class participation is accomplished by means of synchronous and asynchronous Internet communication technologies such as written Discussion Forums and a Chat Room.
+Class participation is accomplished by means of asynchronous Internet communication technologies such as written Discussion Forums.

->

-> So there you have it.
+So there you have it.
 You should plan on spending an average of nine to twelve hours per week to complete a module.
 You simply go online each Monday morning and a new module will be waiting.
 Read the materials, explore the hyperlinked and other Internet-based resources, complete the assignment, upload it in the course assignment drop box, and you’re done for the week.
 Now, lets be realistic.
 What if you’re called out of town for a week or are otherwise unable to access or complete a module within the one week time limit?
 No problem.
 Time extensions can be granted; and, if you give us a bit of notice, the course materials can be provided to you by email attachment or fax.

 If you are looking for a convenient way to continue your education and are interested in Latin America, or you need information regarding the regulation of foods in that region, or if you work for a company planning an expansion into the Latin American market, this is the course for you.